joelhawksley/identity/components/slides.md

 ---

-# [fit] Queries in views
+# [fit] Data Flow

-^ Queries in views, such as N+1s or just a particularly expensive lookup, were the most common response.
+^ Data flow.
+The risk of running queries in views, such as N+1s or just a particularly expensive lookup, was the most common response.

 ---

+[.code-highlight: all]
+[.code-highlight: 1, 5, 9, 13, 17, 21]

 ```erb
 <% if pull_request && pull_request.merged? %>